Rains slow Sri Lankan landslide search; nearly 150 feared dead

 Officials had originally put the death toll from Wednesday's landslide at more than 300 but reduced it after it emerged that many schoolchildren and plantation workers had been at a safe distance when the avalanche engulfed their homes.

-Latest data from Sri Lanka's Disaster Management Centre showed that 183 people had survived out of a total of 330 who lived in the area in south-central Sri Lanka.
+Latest data from Sri Lanka's Disaster Management Center showed that 183 people had survived out of a total of 330 who lived in the area in south-central Sri Lanka.

 As soldiers and police worked to clear mounds of earth, survivors were housed in two temporary camps set up nearby.